India worried as Taj Mahal changes colour

 "Even if you have the expertise, you are not utilising it.
 Or perhaps you don't care," court justices said.

-The court said the famous palace, built in the 17th Century from white marble and other materials, had turned yellow and was now turning brown and green.
+The court said the famous tomb, built in the 17th Century from white marble and other materials, had turned yellow and was now turning brown and green.

-Pollution, construction and insect poo are said to be among the causes.
+Pollution, construction and insect dung are said to be among the causes.

-Justices Madan Lokur and Deepak Gupta examined photographs of the palace submitted by environmentalists and ordered the government to seek expertise from inside India and abroad.
+Justices Madan Lokur and Deepak Gupta examined photographs of the mausoleum submitted by environmentalists and ordered the government to seek expertise from inside India and abroad.

-The government has previously shuttered thousands of factories near the Taj Mahal, but activists say it is still losing its lustre.
+The government has previously shuttered thousands of factories near the Taj Mahal, but activists say its marble is still losing its lustre.

 Sewage in the Yamuna River, alongside the palace, attracts insects which excrete waste onto the palace's walls, staining them.